BoniFederico/Notell/README.md

 # Notell

 Notell is a note-taking application for Android.
-It was developed for the Integrated and Mobile Systems course of University of Trieste.
+It has been developed for the Integrated and Mobile Systems course of University of Trieste.

 ## Demo